-Applicants to the Curry School of Education's Ph.D programs, Education Policy and Educational Psychology-Applied Developmental Science, are automatically considered for Four-Year VEST Fellowships.
-Visit the Curry School of Education admissions website for more details on deadlines and requirements.
+Applicants to the Curry School of Education and Human Development's Ph.D programs, Education Policy and Educational Psychology-Applied Developmental Science, are automatically considered for Four-Year VEST Fellowships.
+Visit the Curry School's admissions website for more details on deadlines and requirements.

 Faculty affiliates serve as mentors and co-mentors to our fellows.
 Four-Year Fellows in Curry Ph.D programs have a primary mentor from Curry and in their 3rd year, a co-mentor from another discipline.
 Two-Year fellows from other disciplines continue to work with their primary advisor from their home department and work with a Curry co-mentor as well.